Mohameddokun/Data_Analytics_Project-/README.md

 3-  what specific public policies and private sector are required to raise the national female participation rate by 5-8% percentage points to reach a target of 20% by the end of 2030?

-Based on the current demographic and geographic structure of the workforce, what are the key opportunities and challenges facing the Egyptian labor market?

 Data Sources